-When disposing of the machine or of waste that is created during the individual phases of its life cycle, please observe the statutory requirements applicable in the country of use.
+- When disposing of the machine or of waste that is created during the individual phases of its life cycle, please observe the statutory requirements applicable in the country of use. - Please contact your local authorities for more information about disposal.

-11.2 Preparing for disassembly
+11.4 Preparing for disassembly